songhee-cho/songhee-cho/README.md

 **📚 Education**

-- B.S of Electronic and Electrical Engineering in Ewha Womans University, Republic of Korea (*2018.03 - 2022.08 (expected)*)
+- B.S of Electronic and Electrical Engineering in Ewha Womans University, South Korea (*2018.03 - 2022.08 (expected)*)

 **📝I’m currently interested in ...**